 The setup for the \textmu PIV measurements consisted of an inverted microscope (Leica Microsystems GmbH; DMI5000 M), equipped with a 20$\times$ magnification lens (Leica Microsystems GmbH; HCX PL Fluotar with a numerical aperture of \mbox{NA = 0.4}).
 A double-pulsed Nd:YAG laser system with \mbox{532 nm} wavelength was used to illuminate the whole fluid volume, and the images were taken with a CCD camera (Dantec Dynamics; FlowSense 4M MkII) of \mbox{2048$\times$2048 px} resolution at full frame (\mbox{1 px = 7.4 \textmu m}).

 The measurements were done at the channel centre plane, which was identified by focusing the top and bottom of the channel and averaging the two.
-100 image pairs were taken with a trigger rate of \mbox{7.4 Hz}, synchronised with the laser pulses, and were averaged using a cross-correlation PIV algorithm (Dantec Dynamics; DynamicStudio v2.30) to create a single velocity vector field per measurement.
+One hundred image pairs were taken with a trigger rate of \mbox{7.4 Hz}, synchronised with the laser pulses, and were averaged using a cross-correlation PIV algorithm (Dantec Dynamics; DynamicStudio v2.30) to create a single velocity vector field per measurement.
 The time between laser pulses was set independently for each measurement, depending on the flow rate.
 It was considered as the time that a particle would take to travel a fraction of an interrogation area (the whole measurement area was split into interrogation areas of \mbox{32$\times$32 px}) in the contractions, where the velocity is highest (the mean velocity in the contractions is \mbox{$U_\mathrm{contr} = U L_\mathrm{c}/(L_\mathrm{c}-R)$}).
-For each flow regime, two velocity vector fields were obtained, averaged and slightly smoothed using the \textit{smoothn} algorithm \citep{garcia2010,rodrigues2020,martinez2016}.
+Two velocity vector fields were obtained for each flow regime, averaged and slightly smoothed using the \textit{smoothn} algorithm \citep{garcia2010,rodrigues2020,martinez2016}.